 In January 2015, after the Charlie Hebdo massacre, the government displayed anti-immigration billboards across Hungary.
 In May 2015, they launched a public consultation of immigration and terrorism with 12 questions.
 A few from these questions blamed 'Brussels' (the European Union) for the mismanagement of migration.
 The campaign also focused on the economic threat immigration could pose to the country.
-In the communication of Fidesz, "migrants were not portrayed as victims of a humanitarian emergency in search of protection, but as 'crimmigrant' carriers of dystopia - of crime, chaos and ethno-religious pollution" (Thorleifsson,2018, p.
+In the communication of Fidesz, "migrants were not portrayed as victims of a humanitarian emergency in search of protection, but as 'crimmigrant' carriers of dystopia - of crime, chaos and ethno-religious pollution" (Thorleifsson, 2018, p.
 323).

 Sik - Simonovits (2019) carried out a content analysis of Hungarian media sources about immigration.
 In case of governmental sources, there is a decreasing trend of using the term refugee and the opposite trend in using the term migrant.
 The effect of media control can be showcased the best through the example of origo.hu.
 As the researchers state, their assumption was that as the ownership of Origo has moved from non-governmental towards state-controlled owners, the content of the articles also changed into more and more serving the government's purposes.
-(Sik - Simonovits, 2019) "As expected, there was a significant decrease of using refugee, asylum seeker, refugee crisis and refugee system, and an increasing use of migrant and migration, and less visibly to immigration."
-(Sik - Simonovits, 2019, p.
-43)
+According to their research, the frequency of using the words 'refugee', 'asylum seeker', 'refugee crisis' declined, while 'migrant' and 'migration' became more prevalent.
+(Sik - Simonovits, 2019)